-- Direct collection through questionnaires addressed to the sample Legal Units (collected in the field, under the IRIA system). - First Wave, formed by a main sample.
-Takes place from April to September of year t+1. - Second Wave, which is made up of a complementary sample whose collection takes place from October to December of year t+1. - Request and granting of Social Security Affiliates File for the loading of Employment variables at the microdata level. - Request and granting files from the AEAT and other tax administrations.
-Using this information we will proceed with: - Assignment of the lack of response (Negative, Unreachable and the like). - Assignment of high samples that did not enter the direct collection. - The imputation of the subsample called Mprima.
+- Direct collection through questionnaires addressed to the sample Legal Units (collected in the field, under the IRIA system).
+It takes place from April to September of year t+1. - Request and obtain of Social Security Affiliates File for the loading of Employment variables at the microdata level.
+The information is received since April of year t+1. - Request and obtain files from the AEAT and other tax administrations.
+Based on this information, which is received during September/October of year t+1, we proceed to: - Assignment of the lack of response (Negative, Unreachable and the like). - Assignment of high samples that did not enter the direct collection. - The imputation of the subsample called Mprima.
 For this group, the completion of the questionnaire is not requested, but all the information will be imputed.
 These units are expressly chosen because they are especially suitable because there is very complete administrative information on them and because, in most cases, there is a questionnaire from the previous year.